Site icon American Oil & Gas Historical Society

 Atlantic Richfield (ARCO) and Exxon discovered the Prudhoe Bay field in March 1968 about 250 miles north of the Arctic Circle.
 The oilfield proved to be the largest in North America at more than 213,500 acres (exceeding the East Texas Oilfield, discovered in 1930).

-Alaska oil production peaked in 1988 at 738 million barrels of oil, about 25 percent of U.S. oil production, according to the Energy Information Administration (EIA).
-In 2020, oil production reached the lowest level in more than 40 years.
+Annual Alaska oil production peaked in 1988 at 738 million barrels of oil — about 25 percent of U.S. oil production at the time, according to the Energy Information Administration (EIA).
+Production averaged about 448,000 barrels of oil per day in 2020, the lowest level in more than 40 years.

 “Crude oil production in Alaska averaged 448,000 barrels per day (b/d) in 2020, the lowest level of production since 1976,” the agency noted in its April 2021 Today in Energy report.
 “Last year’s production was over 75 percent less than the state’s peak production of more than 2 million b/d in 1988.”